atom-r/swervo/Readme.md

 }
 ```

-Easel.js provides a Ticker object, and an associated 'tick' event, which can be used to set a game clock.
+Easel.js provides a Ticker object, and an associated 'tick' event, which are used to set a game clock.

 ```JavaScript
 // corridor.js